Weary Michigan State basketball can't keep up with Notre Dame in 70-52 loss

 Contact Chris Solari: csolari@freepress.com.
 Follow him on Twitter @chrissolari.

-This article originally appeared on Detroit Free Press: Weary Michigan State basketball can't keep up with Notre Dame, 70-52
+This article originally appeared on Detroit Free Press: Michigan State can't keep up with Notre Dame in ACC/Big Ten Challenge